PRIDE FLAG GUIDE

 Created by 17-year-old Kye Rowan in 2014, this flag was a response to nonbinary people feeling improperly represented by the genderqueer flag.
 This symbol was not to replace Roxie's creation but sit beside it as an option.
 The stripes represent the following:

 - Yellow symbolizes gender outside the binary.

 - White, a mix of all colors, represents those with many or all genders.

-- Purple stands in for those who feel both binary male and female or fluid between them.
+- Purple stands in for those who feel both binary masculine and feminine or fluid between them.

 - Black is for the agender community, people who identify as having no gender.

 Agender Pride Flag:

 Was re-designed by Salem X in 2014.